 Discord Server

-We’re going to explore this more in another article, but there are currently a lot of indie artists breaking ground in Discord and building thriving communities.
+We’ll explore this more in another article, but many indie artists are currently breaking ground in Discord and building thriving communities.
 Even major artists like Harry Styles and Avenged Sevenfold have been on Discord.

-There’s plenty to get inspired by on there, and a lot of that inspiration comes not only in the form of how to nurture your fanbase, but how to build a whole eco-system around your music.
-Discord really has become HQ for many artist’s fanbase and having that kind of control in one place is game-changing for artists.
+There’s plenty to get inspired by on there, and a lot of that inspiration comes not only in how to nurture your fanbase, but how to build a whole eco-system around your music.
+Discord really has become HQ for many artists’ fanbases, and having that kind of control in one place is game-changing for artists.

 That’s because it’s a place to capitalize on the things that make you unique—not just your music.
-You get to go beyond the song and share your personality, your brand, and that’s what’s going to attract your superfans over the long run.
+You get to go beyond the song and share your personality and your brand, and that’s what’s going to attract your superfans over the long run.

 Discord is may just be the next thing to change the music industry.
 Period.
 The same way TikTok did, Discord will become an essential tool for musicians and their fans.
-The question is, will you get in on the ground floor and learn to navigate it and use it before it blows up?
+The question is, will you get in on the ground floor, learn to navigate and use it before it blows up?

 How to set up Discord